backstrap/backstrap/README.md

 The Backstrap JavaScript library provides a layer of functionality tying together [Bootstrap][] and [Backbone][].
-It makes it easy to lay out a clean, well-designed user interface with interface widgets that are tightly bound to data model objects backed by a powerful model-view-control application framework.
+It makes it easy to lay out a clean, well-designed user interface with interface components that are tightly bound to data model objects backed by a powerful model-view-control application framework.
 If you're wondering why that's such a great idea, take a look at this popular article by Christophe Coenraets: